 promoted a collaborative environment involving all team members

-We used the GDS design patterns as a starting point for system redesign and built prototypes.
+used GDS design patterns as a starting point for system redesign and built prototypes

 Technical approach & tech stacks

-Used CI, Continuous delivery, Microservices and relentless focus on automation and releasing small features to production constantly, through automation we have enabled frequent updates to live applications without impacting end customers
+Used continuous integration, continuous delivery, microservices and relentless focus on automation and releasing small features to production constantly; through automation we have enabled frequent updates to live applications without impacting end customers

 Digital adoption and channel shift of 70%